Before you begin

 Creating a New Singularity Image

-The primary use cases of Singularity revolve around the idea of mobility, portability, reproducibility, and archival of containers.
-These features are realized via Singularity via the Singularity image file.
-As explained earlier, Singularity images are single files which can be copied, shared, and easily archived along with relevant data.
-This means that the all of the computational components can be easily replicated, utilized and extended on by other researchers.
+These features are realized via the Singularity image file.
+As explained earlier, Singularity images are individual files which can be copied, shared, and easily archived along with relevant data.
+This means that the all computational components can be easily replicated, utilized, and extended by other users.

-The first part of building your reproducible container is to first create the raw Singularity image file:
+The first part of building your reproducible container is to create the raw Singularity image file:

-$ sudo singularity create /tmp/container.img Creating a new image with a maximum size of 768MiB...
+$ singularity create container.img Creating a new image with a maximum size of 768MiB...
 Executing image create helper Formatting image with ext3 file system Done.

 --size option in MiB as follows:

-Notice that the permissions of the generated file.
+Note the permissions of the resulting file.
 While the

 umask is adhered to, you should find that the file is executable.
-While at this point there is nothing to execute within that image, once this image has within it a proper container file system, you can define what this image will do when it is executed directly.
+At this point there is nothing to execute within that image.
+But once this image contains a proper operating system, you can define what it will do when it is executed directly.